Moisi Golemi: League of Lezhë

 When Skanderbeg came in Albania, Moisi quickly allied with him and became commander of the border guard.
 Golemi was first distinguished in the battle of Torvioll in 1444.
 Later he oversaw the capture of the crucial castle of Svetigrad in modern-day North Macedonia.

 After the debacle of the Siege of Berat, and growing envious of the fame Skanderbeg had accumulated over the years, he betrayed his commander in chief and went over to the Ottomans.
 However, Albanian border troops did not follow him.
-Instead the command of border troops was passed to Nikolle and Dhimiter Berisha.
+Instead the command of border troops was passed to Nikollë and Dhimitër Berisha.
+Another view is that Skanderbeg usurped Moisi's lands in Debar leading to Moisi's betrayal.

 One year later he returned at the head of a fifteen thousand men-strong army, but was promptly defeated by Skanderbeg.
+Skanderbeg devised a strategy against Moisi, deploying his army, which was commanded by the brothers Muzhaq Komnen Araniti and Djuric Vladan Araniti, who were the sons of Moisi's uncle, pitting the Aranites against each other, which avoided the fratricidal duel, as well as ensured the victory of his army.
 He retreated first to Macedonia and then to Constantinople, where he was left ignored by the Ottoman authorities.
 Soon thereafter, he went back to Skanderbeg, who pardoned and reinstated him.
 He got back the position of a commander of the Albanian border troops.
+According to Gjon Muzaka, it was Skanderbeg who wanted for Moisi to return and called him back, while Moisi seeing that he was not safe with the Sultan, and in order not to increase the bloodshed of the Christians returned.

-Moisi devoted the rest of his life to the Albanian struggle, but in 1464 he fell prisoner to Ballaban Badera, an Albanian-born Ottoman sanjakbey of the Sanjak of Ohrid at the Battle of Vaikal.
-Dispatched hastily to Constantinople along with other Albanian princes and captains, he was skinned alive publicly, in Constantinople.
+Moisi devoted the rest of his life to the Albanian struggle, but in April 1465 he fell prisoner to Ballaban Badera, an Albanian-born Ottoman sanjakbey of the Sanjak of Ohrid, during the Battle of Vajkal.
+Dispatched hastily to Constantinople along with other Albanian princes and captains, he was then skinned alive publicly.